thorchain/docs/thornodes/leaving.md

 1. Nodes wishing to leave, and/or
 2. The most unreliable node(s), and/or
 3. The oldest node
+4. The smallest bond
-4. But a maximum of 1/3rd the network
+5. But a maximum of 1/3rd the network

 Incoming: